The purpose of this policy is to establish and communicate the Finance Team charter as set forth by the church’s Board

 The Executive Pastor may, at his/her discretion, assign members of the Finance Team to lead specific projects or other activities performed by the team in the accomplishment of its charter.
 One such activity could be the oversight of a financial audit or other independent assessment of the church’s finances and/or financial business practices.

-Finance Team members should, at a minimum, be active, tithing members of the church in good standing, completely on board with the church’s philosophy of ministry, especially as it relates to financial decision making.
+Finance Team members should, at a minimum, be active, tithing members of the church in good standing, and completely on board with the church’s philosophy of ministry, especially as it relates to financial decision-making.

 All Finance Team members are required to sign a church Nondisclosure Agreement at the beginning of each year of their term.
 These signed Nondisclosure Agreements are kept on file by the Executive Pastor.

 Finance Team members must have a strong background in financial management, accounting, business management, and/or other areas deemed by the Executive Pastor to be advantageous to the function and purpose of the Finance Team.

 In the absence of qualified candidates, members of the Board of Elders may serve as Finance Team members until suitable replacements are found.

-Candidates for Finance Team membership are identified and nominated by the Senior and Executive Pastors and are reviewed and approved/denied by Board of Elders vote.
+Candidates for Finance Team membership are identified and nominated by the Senior and Executive Pastors and are reviewed and approved/denied by a Board of Elders vote.

 Team members are asked to serve a three-year term and until a suitable replacement is found.